rakudo/rakudo/NOMMAP.markdown

 Note that this isn't strictly in order, though things nearer to the top are likely to get focus sooner.

-## Fix multi-method non-pre-compiled case
-Fix the fixup code.

-## Definedness constraints
-Support :U/:D in binder and multi-dispatch

-## Mu.ACCEPTS, Mu.Str
-Add all of these; make other .Str and ACCEPTS methods multi.

-## Default parent
-Should but Any in place as the default parent

 ## Object construction
 new, bless, CREATE, BUILDALL, BUILD handling.
 Make use of default value closure.